pouruswa/EPL-Player-Analysis-2023-2024/README.md

 - I exported the dataframe to csv and cleaned the rows manually in excel

-## Lessons Learned
+## Lessons Learned & Challenges
+####Lessons
 a) Webscraping via Selenium was easier compared to using BeautifulSoup : BeautifulSoup was not able to pick the correct table using the same ID that I used in Selenium to pick the Player Statistics table

-b) Multi-indexed columns in the table were saved as tuples in the dataframe
+b) Multi-indexed columns in the table were saved as tuples in the dataframe, this made it difficult to work with the columns

+c) Every 26th row the table is picking up column headers as that's how they are listed in the table on the url.
+I am unable to skip those rows for all their occurences - hence I saved the dataframe in a csv and manually deleted the rows.
+I noticed this error when the dataframe I initially ingested showed all data types as 'objects', including the columns I know must be numeric

+d) matplotlib has a subplot function that displays two plots side-by-side in a single call.
+This was cool!